 Practice Makes Habit

-Audition winner for the Spartan Youth Wind Symphony
+Audition winners for the Spartan Youth Wind Symphony

-Participant in the Michigan Middle School All State Band.
+Regular participants in the MIchigan High School All State Band and the Michigan Middle School All State Band.

 Participants in the District 8 Honors Band